ELLIOTTCABLE/Warcrack/Interface/AddOns/MinimapButtonFrame/Readme.txt

 	Update - Added exceptions for Archy and EveryQuest Quest Givers.
 	Update - New zhTW translation.
 Thank you scars377!
 	Change - Scanning now paused during combat lockdown.
+3.1.6	Update - TOC to 40200
+	Update - Added exceptions for ElvUI
+3.1.7	Update - TOC to 40300
+	Fixed  - Breadcrumbs exception moved to the proper location

 Known Incompatibilities / Bugs